timhagel/timhagel/README.md

 <div align="center"><h2>About</h1></div>

-- 👀 I’m experienced in AI, Servers, Full Stack Web Development, Linux and Game Development
+- 👀 I have experience in AI, Servers, Full Stack Web Development, Linux, and Game Development
 - 🌱 I’m currently learning all the things I can

 <div align="center"><h2>Languages and Tools</h1></div>